linkerd/linkerd-failover/README.md

 - `selector`: determines which `TrafficSplit` instances to consider for failover.
 It defaults to `failover.linkerd.io/controlled-by={{.Release.Name}}` (the value refers to the release name used in `helm install`).
+- `logLevel`, `logFormat`: for configuring the operators logging.

 ## Installation

+The SMI extension and the operator are to be installed in the local cluster (there where the clients consuming the service are located).

 Linkerd-smi installation: